LingxiTang/LingxiTang.github.io/_pages/about.md

 ---
 Hi!
 I'm Lingxi (pronounced <u>ling-see</u>).

-I was born and raised in Singapore, before moving to Oxford, UK for my undergraduate studies.
-I'm now pursuing a PhD with the [Energy and Technology Policy Group](https://epg.ethz.ch/) in Zürich, Swiitzerland.
+I'm currently a Doctoral Researcher with the [Energy and Technology Policy Group](https://epg.ethz.ch/) at ETH Zürich, Switzerland.

 My current research focuses on __understanding technology__, specifically the phenomenon of [learning-by-doing](https://ourworldindata.org/learning-curve), so that we can make more __effective climate policies__.

-Reach out to me for collab or discussions!
-I don't respond to Nigerian princes or crypto investment opportunities.